djtooke/CV/README.md

 ## Leeds University Music Department  (March 2015 - February 2018)

-- PhD in Music (Unfinished)
+- PhD in Music (unfinished)
 - Thesis title: Hans Keller: Putting an emigre musician in context
-- A wide-ranging study of the life and work of British-Austrian music critic and broadcaster Hans Keller; unfortunately left unfinished at the point of my career change into programming.
+- A wide-ranging study of the life and work of British-Austrian music critic and broadcaster Hans Keller.

 #### Any other qualifications